St. Louis regional leaders announce rules to limit restaurants to carry-out service

+By the time Ameristar made its decision, the Missouri Gaming Board did it for them.
+As of Tuesday, all casinos in the state are to close their doors until further notice.

+This happened in the hopes of getting the elderly and people with weak immune systems out of harm’s way.

-St. Louis County Executive Sam Page has issued an order to mandate social distancing.
+In addition, St. Louis County Executive Sam Page issued an order to mandate social distancing.
 It includes a rule to only allow bars and restaurants to offer carry-out service.
-Mayor Lyda Krewson says that the new rule also takes place in St. Louis City on Thursday at midnight.
+Mayor Lyda Krewson said the new rule also takes place in St. Louis City on Thursday at midnight.

 "Starting today, all businesses that offer food or beverages for on-premises consumption must implement social distancing measures.
 Social distancing measures include reducing the number of employees and customers in one room.
 Starting by 12:01 a.m. on March 20, all restaurants and bars must start serving customers only through delivery, carry-out, curbside, or a drive-through.
 "Statement from St. Louis County Sam Page's office.